tlwilliams895/gis-devops/docs/_sources/week02/spring-application/index.rst.txt

      ...
      compile(group: 'org.postgresql', name: 'postgresql', version: '42.1.4')
      compile(group: 'org.hibernate', name: 'hibernate-spatial', version: '5.1.0.Final')
+     compile(group: 'com.bedatadriven', name: 'jackson-datatype-jts', version: '2.4')
    }

-After you add these statements you should notice IntelliJ displays a loading symbol as it dowloads, and installs these dependencies into your project.
+After you add these statements you should notice IntelliJ displays a loading symbol as it downloads, and installs these dependencies into your project.
 It should only take a second.

 You can see these files by looking into the External Libraries directory, and looking for ``Gradle:org.hibernate:hibernate-spatial:5.1.0.FINAL``, and ``Gradle:org.postgresql:postgresql:42.1.4``.
 They will be among the other dependencies we loaded from the Spring Initializr.

 Intialize a New Git Repository
 ------------------------------

 You may notice that Spring Initializr created a ``.gitignore`` file for you.
-However, it is not able to intialize a new git directory for you.
+However, it is not able to initialize a new git directory for you.

-You will need to intialize a new git directory with ``$ git init``.
+You will need to initialize a new git directory with ``$ git init``.

-Look over the .gitignore file and deterimine if there is anything else you may need to add to it.
+Look over the .gitignore file and determine if there is anything else you may need to add to it.

 Connect to a Remote Repository
 ------------------------------

 You will want to connect your local git repository to a remote repository.
 To do this you will need to create a new project on your GitLab account.
 After doing that you can connect the two from your command line by typing ``$ git remote add origin <url_to_remote_git_repo>``.

 After you connect your local to your remote, you may want to stage, commit, and push.
-This will synchornize your local, and remote repositories so that your remote repository will contain your starter project.
+This will synchronize your local, and remote repositories so that your remote repository will contain your starter project.

 Setup PostGIS
 -------------